 The Community Food Project has the following goals:

-2) Increase Local Produce (vegetables and fruits) being used in schools, preschools, summer programs, and food pantries
+2) Increase Local Produce (vegetables and fruits) being used in food pantries, community meal sites, schools, preschools, and summer programs

 How are we doing this?

 AWC created a local Farm to School and Farm to Food Pantry project with Wooster Local Roots facility as our base for operations.
 We provide local, fresh produce direct from the farm to food pantries and meal serve sites.
-We also sell local, fresh produce to direct from the farm to schools, preschools, and summer programs at a reduced price to build sustainability into the project.
+We also sell local, direct from the farm fresh produce to schools, preschools, and summer programs at a reduced price to build sustainability into the project.